 Because the public key and address format differs by blockchain platforms, user needs to have one key pair for Ethereum, another key pair for Bitcoin, and etc. If a user wants several accounts for Ethereum, then that many number of key pairs will be required.
 Moreover, Bitcoin uses countless number of accounts, because after a transaction has been made, any Bitcoin changes after the transaction is returned to a different account of the user’s.
 In other words, it becomes very complex and inconvenient if a user would have to save a key pair for every blockchain account that the user holds.
 Samsung Blockchain Keystore aims to reduce this by implementing Hierarchical Deterministic wallet.

-Master Seed is between 128 and 256 bits and because the physical look of Master Seed is not very user friendly, and is a combination of “0” and “1”, there is an industry standard, to replace them with Mnemonic Words, or a group of words.
-For example, if the Master Seed is 128 bits, then with the checksum of 4 bits, a total of 132 bits is split into a group of 11 bits.
+Root Seed is between 128 and 256 bits and because the physical look of Root Seed is not very user friendly, and is a combination of “0” and “1”, there is an industry standard, to replace them with Mnemonic Words, or a group of words.
+For example, if the Root Seed is 128 bits, then with the checksum of 4 bits, a total of 132 bits is split into a group of 11 bits.
 Each group falls into a group number between 0 and 2047, which is an index to a wordlist of 2048 words.
 These index numbers are then converted into the corresponding words and the combination of 12 words make up “Recovery Phrase” in Samsung Blockchain Keystore.

 ① True Random Number Generator (TRNG), also known as Hardware Random Number Generator, that is embedded into Samsung device chipsets, generates an initial entropy length (ENT) of 128 random bits.
 Elaborating more on ENT, industry standard allows 128 to 256 bits, in multiple of 32 bits.
 Depending on the length of the initial entropy length, the number of words that this will be converted into will differ, from 12 to 24, in multiple of 3.